-Nonprofits seem to be especially active during the holiday season.
-During this time of year we show the famous “Hoosier hospitality” through food kitchens, holiday craft shows, toy collections, bake sales and much more.
+Nonprofits are especially active during the holiday season.
+During this time of year, the famous “Hoosier hospitality” is displayed through food kitchens, holiday craft shows, toy collections, bake sales, and much more.

 But first, are you a qualified nonprofit?

-If you have an organization that buys and sells tangible personal property but does not make a financial profit, you would generally be classified as a nonprofit corporation.
+If you have an organization that buys and sells tangible personal property but does not make a financial profit, you generally would be classified a nonprofit corporation.
 To register as a nonprofit and qualify to receive sales tax exemptions, you must:

-- Qualify properly as a nonprofit: You must secure a nonprofit, or tax exempt, status from the Internal Revenue Service (IRS).
-The IRS will provide you with a Federal Determination letter, showing the exemption from federal tax.
+- Qualify properly as a nonprofit by securing a nonprofit, or tax exempt, status from the Internal Revenue Service (IRS).
+The IRS will provide you with a Federal Determination letter showing the exemption from federal tax.

 Nonprofits making sales

-If you sell items for 30 days or less during a calendar year (it doesn’t matter if they are consecutive or not), your sales will be exempt from sales tax.
-That means during your annual ornament sale you do not need to collect Indiana’s seven percent sales tax!
+If you sell items for 30 days or less during a calendar year (it doesn’t matter if they are consecutive), your sales are exempt from sales tax.
+That means during your annual ornament sale, you do not need to collect Indiana’s seven percent sales tax!

-If you engage in sales for 31 or more days during a calendar year, you must register as a retail merchant and collect sales tax.
-Find details at www.in.gov/dor/3968.htm if you think you’re in this category.
+If you engage in sales for 31 days or more during a calendar year, you must register as a retail merchant and collect sales tax.
+If you think you might be in this category, find more details at www.in.gov/dor/3968.htm.

 Nonprofits making purchases

-If you’re a qualified and registered nonprofit, you will be exempt from paying sales tax on some of your purchases.
+If you are a qualified and registered nonprofit, you are exempt from paying sales tax on some of your purchases.
 Here are some of the requirements for exempt purchases: